 🚀 Exploring AI at Scale | Building Smarter Models | Advancing AI Research

-I am a Machine Learning Researcher with a passion for AI, deep learning, and large-scale knowledge systems.
-Currently pursuing an MS-Research in Computer Science at IIIT Hyderabad, my work focuses on Geometric Deep Learning, Temporal Graph Learning, and Large Language Models (LLMs).
-I specialize in federated learning, adversarial robustness, and scalable AI architectures, aiming to bridge the gap between cutting-edge research and real-world AI applications.
+I am a Machine Learning Engineer (MLE-II) at ServiceNow, specializing in AI, deep learning, and large-scale knowledge systems.
+I completed my MS-Research in Computer Science at IIIT Hyderabad, where my research focused on Geometric Deep Learning, Temporal Graph Neural Networks, and Large Language Models (LLMs).
+I specialize in federated learning, adversarial robustness, and scalable AI architectures, bridging cutting-edge research with real-world AI applications.

 With 3+ years of experience in AI and data science, I have worked at Barclays as a Macro Structuring Analyst, where I developed AI-driven predictive models for financial markets, optimizing risk assessment and trading strategies for 10,000+ trades across 25 strategies.
-My expertise in LLM fine-tuning, AI model optimization, and knowledge graphs extends into both research and industry applications.
+My expertise in LLM fine-tuning, AI model optimization, and knowledge graphs extends into both research and industry applications at ServiceNow.

-Introduces a novel framework for federated learning on graph-structured data, addressing challenges of heterophilic, non-IID graphs in decentralized settings.
-Our approach leverages spectral graph transformations for robust feature aggregation while preserving global graph properties, enabling efficient cross-client knowledge sharing without direct data exchange.
+Introduces a novel framework combining spectral graph transformers with neural ordinary differential equations for federated learning on non-IID graph-structured data.
+Our approach leverages spectral graph transformations and continuous-depth modeling for robust feature aggregation while preserving global graph properties, enabling efficient cross-client knowledge sharing without direct data exchange.
 The framework demonstrates significant improvements in accuracy and convergence stability compared to standard federated GNN approaches, with applications in healthcare networks, financial risk modeling, and decentralized knowledge graphs.

-By modifying edge importance over time, TERA significantly degrades model performance while maintaining stealth and minimal perturbation, making detection challenging.
-Our experiments across multiple real-world temporal graph datasets demonstrate a 20.3% drop in predictive accuracy across diverse TGNN architectures, highlighting critical weaknesses in time-sensitive AI applications.
-These findings emphasize the need for robust adversarial defenses in dynamic graph learning, especially in domains such as financial transaction monitoring, cybersecurity, and social network analysis.
+By targeting temporal edge importance with limited perturbations, LoReTTA significantly degrades model performance while maintaining stealth.
+Our experiments across multiple real-world temporal graph datasets demonstrate substantial drops in predictive accuracy across diverse TGNN architectures, highlighting critical weaknesses in time-sensitive AI applications such as financial transaction monitoring, cybersecurity, and social network analysis.

 Combined Large Language Models (LLMs) with Graph Neural Networks (GNNs) to enhance reasoning over graph-structured data, introducing Subprocess and Island encodings.
 Subprocess encoding enabled directed graph reasoning, outperforming prior methods, while Island encoding improved global graph structure understanding by 25%.
 Conducted systematic evaluations across GPT-4, Claude, Llama, and Gemma LLMs, optimizing graph-to-text representation strategies for diverse reasoning tasks.